 The U.S. Treasury Department Office of Cybersecurity and Critical Infrastructure Protection (OCCIP) released a report on the current landscape of cloud adoption in December 2022.
 The report noted that financial institutions of all sizes are increasingly viewing cloud services as an important component of their technology program.
 The COVID-19 pandemic accelerated consumer demand for innovative offerings via digital channels, financial institution demand to accommodate remote work, and vendors favoring cloud-based offerings are all driving the trend in cloud adoption.
-Many larger financial institutions plan to adopt a hybrid model which includes both public and private cloud services and to have their own data centers
+Many larger financial institutions plan to adopt a hybrid model which includes both public and private cloud services and to have their own data centers.

 Significant benefits such as redundancy, scalability, and security are supporting cloud adoption.
 Six main challenges were noted by the OCCIP, for greater adoption of cloud by financial institutions: i.
 Transparency in conducting due diligence on Cloud Service Providers (CSPs); ii.
 Gaps in expertise and tools as the growth of cloud service utilization outpaces the talent pool of technologists as well as the capability of financial institutions to validate rapid technological updates; iii.
 Exposure to potential operational incidents originating from CSPs; iv.
-Potential impact of market concentration in cloud service offerings on the financial services sector's ability to be resilient against a large system failure or data breach which could impact multiple financial institutions and their customers; v.
+Potential impact of market concentration in cloud service offerings on the financial institutions and their customers; v.
 The dynamics of smaller institutions being at a disadvantage in securing preferred contract terms given the current market concentration; and vi.
 The increasingly complex and diverse global landscape for cloud services providers and users to be compliant and to also be able to weather operational challenges with inconsistent regulatory frameworks.